[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Clients might have a specific project and sign a contract, then want to change the scope of the project.
 If work has not begun on the project yet then being flexible can help retain the client as they will feel valued.
 If work has begun on the project you need to listen to what they have in mind.
 Then, tell them how much this extra work is going to cost or what work originally specified can’t be done if they don’t want the total cost to change.
 If your customer keeps changing their mind and you don’t put limits on them, you’ll end up losing money on the job.
 And, worse, they may end up being unhappy because they’ll never get what they want because they don’t know what they want.
 It can be uncomfortable bringing up money, but if you don’t you are the one who will suffer the losses.

 Clients can be tough to deal with at times but, with the right approach, nearly all can be managed.
 Put the customer first, communicate regularly, and document verbal conversations, and good things are sure to come as the consumer is becoming as savvy as ever.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.